 - Lung damage cyclophosphamide and bleomycin can cause changes to the lungs.
-Tell your doctor if you experience any changes in your breathing or have a cough. - Changes in liver function there may be changes in the way your liver works. - Secondary cancer there is a small chance that cyclophosphamide may cause a secondary cancer.
+Tell your doctor if you experience any changes in your breathing or have a cough. - Change in eye colour rarely mitoxantrone can cause the whites of the eyes to become tinted blue. - Changes in liver function there may be changes in the way your liver works. - Damage to the heart muscle there is evidence that very large cumulative doses of mitoxantrone (all the doses added together) could cause long-term heart damage.
+The total

+- dose that we use is far below this and therefore the risk is extremely small.
+It is important, however, that you inform your doctors at once if you have had heart disease in the past. - Secondary cancer There is a small chance that cyclophosphamide may cause a secondary cancer.
 If this is a concern, please discuss with your doctor.